School Health Services

 Clinic Information

-• First aid
+• First aid and care for injuries/illnesses

-• Management of emergency medical needs
+• Support for emergency medical needs

-• Health screenings
+• Health screenings and routine procedures

-• Assistance with the management of chronic medical conditions
+• Assistance with chronic health conditions

 Assistive Medical Equipment: Crutches, Canes, Walkers, Wheelchairs, Braces, Splints